taiwangoldcard/website/content/goldcard-holders-faq/tax.md

 During "tax season" there are dedicated English language counters for tax filing at National Taxation Bureau offices in major cities.
 In Taipei, the [National Taxation Bureau of Taipei (NTBT) Head Office](https://goo.gl/maps/vNersbo4Ct2amGH6A) always offers a dedicated English language counter where you can go to ask questions or get help with filing your taxes.

+## Where can I get a resident/tax certificate?
+If you need a resident certificate from Taiwan you can go to the National Taxation Bureau and fill out and submit a request to get a resident certificate.

 ## My salary is paid by an overseas company, where do I pay tax?
 In general Taiwan, and sometimes also in the overseas country.